lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Bright points of light in the night sky.
 "The stars twinkled above our campsite."

 start
 : Begin or originate.
-"Let's start our project by gathering materials."
+"Let’s start our project by gathering materials."

 started
 : Began doing something.
 "We started our homework right after school."